yasirKhaan/yasirKhaan/README.md

-Hi there, I'm a Python Developer with expertise in Artificial Intelligence and Cloud Computing!
+### Hi there, I'm a Python Developer with expertise in Artificial Intelligence and Cloud Computing!
-About Me
+## About Me
-I am a Python Developer with over [Number of Years] of experience in web and backend development, as well as digital image processing and computer vision.
+I am a Python Developer with over 2.5 of experience in web and backend development, as well as digital image processing and computer vision.
 My expertise lies in using Python frameworks such as Django, Flask, Django Rest Framework, FastAPI, and Pyramid, as well as technologies such as MSSQL, NoSQL, and Git.

 In addition, I have a strong background in Artificial Intelligence and Machine Learning, with experience using TensorFlow, Sklearn, Pandas, and Numpy for building and optimizing ML models.
 I am also well-versed in digital image processing and computer vision, with expertise in OpenCV and Seaborn.

 I have extensive experience working with Microsoft Azure, including Azure Function Apps, Azure App Services, Azure Event Hub, Azure Active Directory, Azure Logic Apps, Azure Virtual Machines, and Azure Computer Vision.
 I am also proficient in microservices and serverless scripting.

-My Skills
+# My Skills
 Python
 Django
 Flask